MakisChristou/Pylapse/README.md

 ## Pylapse
 PyLapse is a GUI frontend written in Python 3 using the tkinter GUI framerwork.
 It is a frontend for the popular command line utility ffmpeg.
-It enables novice users to start easily capturing jpeg images from RTPS x264 enabled cameras, save them locally and render a quick video out of them all using PyLapse alone.
+It enables novice users to start easily capturing jpeg images from RTSP (x264) enabled cameras, save them locally and render a quick video out of them all using Pylapse.

 ## Features

 - Capture and playback images from x264 RTSP enabled cameras
 - Render video given selected dates
 - Supports multiple cameras
-- Password protected timelapse settings
 - Multiple playback speed options
 - Playback progress bar
 - Timelapse running even if application is accidentally closed
 - Start/End time of time-lapse (e.g. always start at 7am and end at 7PM)
-- Notify by email when timelapse stops working

 ## Screenshots